Your Friendly Neighborhood Spider-Man season 2: Notable guests

-Returning characters from the first season include Nico Minoru, Norman and Harry Osborn, Otto Octavius, Dmitri Smerdyakov / Chameleon, and Mac Gargan / Scorpion.
-Characters to be introduced in the second season include Gwen Stacy / Spider-Gwen and Venom.
+Returning characters from the first season include Nico Minoru, Harry Osborn, Otto Octavius / Doctor Octopus, Dmitri Smerdyakov / Chameleon, Mac Gargan / Scorpion, and Jeanne Foucault / Finesse.
+Characters to be introduced in the second season include Gwen Stacy / Ghost-Spider, Venom, Lizard, and Rhino.

 Production

 Development

 Marvel Studios Animation's Spider-Man: Freshman Year was announced during a Disney+ Day event in November 2021, with Jeff Trammell as head writer and showrunner.
 He envisioned a four-season story arc for the series.
 A second season was announced in July 2022 with the title Spider-Man: Sophomore Year.
 The series was retitled Your Friendly Neighborhood Spider-Man by December 2023, and in January 2025 Trammell said the series was not limited to covering one school year per season.

 Writing

 While he wrote half of the first season's episodes, Trammell was only able to write around two episodes for the second season because of his other commitments as showrunner; this led to the expansion of the writing team for the second season.
 The writers' outline for the season features 56 pages of story elements.
 The season's scripts were written by January 2025.
+Marvel Studios executive Brad Winderbaum compared the character dynamics in the second season to the television series Succession (2018–2023), stating that the season features a "power scaling" of "characters challenging other characters"; he cited the interactions between protagonist Peter Parker / Spider-Man with Norman and Harry Osborn as an example, declaring that "[t]here is no stronger, more wild dynamic" than that of these characters in the season.
+After the first season "set the board" with some lesser-known members of Spider-Man's rogues gallery, this season further expands on key Spider-Man villains Norman Osborn, Otto Octavius / Doctor Octopus and Mac Gargan / Scorpion, while introducing Eddie Brock, Lizard, and Rhino.